KingJJ676/Projects_for_CS50AI/README.md

 **```main```**
 The main function of this ```puzzle.py``` loops over all puzzles, and uses model checking to compute, given the knowledge for that puzzle, whether each character is a knight or a knave, printing out any conclusions that the model checking algorithm is able to make.

+## Puzzles
+- Puzzle 0:
+A says “I am both a knight and a knave.”

+- Puzzle 1:
+A says “We are both knaves.”
+B says nothing.

+- Puzzle 2:
+A says “We are the same kind.”
+B says “We are of different kinds.”

+- Puzzle 3:
+A says either “I am a knight.” or “I am a knave.”, but you don’t know which.
+B says “A said ‘I am a knave.’”
+B then says “C is a knave.”
+C says “A is a knight.”